trans-travel/trans-travel/us/nm.md

    consider gender identity in housing decisions, these regulations are often ignored and trans people are often housed according to sex assigned at birth.
- * A widely publicized and sensationalized (including propaganda that was blatantly incorrect) case of consensual sex involving a trans woman in a state women's prison has been used to justify policy changes that make it easier to house a trans woman improperly due to "reproductive concerns."

 ## Legal Definition of Sex